Fantasia Terra-Cotta Warriors

 I have two versions of the Fantasia Terra-Cotta Warriors: both by China Broadcast Chinese Orchestra conducted by maestro Peng.
 One is a more recent recording by Hugo in 1992 (Hugo Gold Disc), the other is production by Taiwan Linfair.
 I followed Linfair for a while as it has recordings by famous Hong Kong Er Hu soloist Huang Ann Yuan (黄安源), performances by maestro Peng, Huang Ann Yuan conducting China Broadcast Chinese Orchestra, as well as recordings preformed by both maestros with the China Broadcast Chinese Orchestra.

 Linfair recording has stronger echo, which makes Er Hu recordings sound a bit like pop, but with orchestra recordings this effect is not obvious.
 Hugo, needless to say, has recordings of audiophile standard, the sound stage is amazing as usual.
 Whichever recording, maestro Peng was just so consistent.
-His same performance that was recorded so many years apart, was just so lively, and punched right into the heart.
+His same performance that was recorded so many years apart, was just so lively, and had the solid punch.

 Hugo album also includes the Buddha Chant, and also 江河水 (River Flows) led by instrument Guan and 二泉映月 (Moon Reflection on Er Quan) led by Er Hu in Viola key.
 The River Flows performed by instrument Guan presented vividly the sadness and pathetic mood of the work, your heart broke listening to the performance.